Steeve Beusnard: Pau FC

 With Pau FC, he helped the team finish at the top of the 2019–20 Championnat National, earning promotion to Ligue 2.
 Unfortunately, Beusnard suffered a serious injury after hitting the post during a top-of-the-table match against USL Dunkerque (2-0).

 During the 2020–21 Ligue 2 season, which marked the club's first-ever professional campaign, Beusnard initially struggled, as did his teammates.
 However, the second half of the season was much stronger, and the club managed to secure a miraculous survival.

 The following season, the versatile midfielder solidified his role as a defensive midfielder, a position where Didier Tholot had repositioned him.
 In October 2021, Beusnard suffered another injury, tearing the ligaments in his right knee, following a similar injury to his left knee in February 2020.
 His recovery was further complicated by a staph infection.

 In June 2022, Beusnard extended his contract for another two years, despite his serious injury.

 During the 2022–23 Ligue 2 season, Beusnard established himself as a key player in Didier Tholot's midfield, alongside Henri Saivet and Sessi d'Almeida.
 The defensive midfielder managed to regain exceptional physical condition, playing in numerous matches with significant playing time.
 Despite a slight dip in performance in January, he was one of the standout players of the 2022–23 season, alongside Henri Saivet.

+Turan Tovuz

+On 21 July 2026, Beusnard signed a two-year contract with Turan Tovuz in Azerbaijan.